Categories

 I had asked her the very same question weeks earlier and her answer was:

-“I had been thinking of dedicating my life to God, as a nun, but now that I met you, the thought came that this is how I could serve God best, by becoming your wife”.
+“I had been thinking of dedicating my life to God, as a nun, but now that I met you, the thought came that this is how I could serve God best, by becoming your much needed wife”.

 This is what I understood from her incoherent way of speaking in English, and it thrilled me.

 Now, however, looking back, I wonder if I understood her well!
+I certainly did not!

 I am grateful to my father for helping me on that very crucial moment.